-The Hungarian insolvency law does not recognise the concept of rejection and the concept of disclaimer of contracts.
+Hungarian insolvency law does not recognise the concept of rejection and the concept of disclaimer of contracts.

-In a reorganisation, the debtor or the administrator may challenge the contract before the general court only in accordance with the Civil Code and the provisions of the Code of Civil Procedure.
+In a reorganisation or restructuring proceedings, the debtor or the administrator or practitioner may challenge the contract before the general court only in accordance with the Hungarian Civil Code and the provisions of the Code of Civil Procedure.

-In the case of liquidation, all debts of the economic operator shall be deemed payable (due) at the time of the opening of liquidation proceedings.
-In that connection, the liquidator shall have powers to terminate, with immediate effect, the contracts concluded by the debtor or to rescind from the contract if neither of the parties rendered any services.
+In the case of a liquidation, all debts of the economic operator shall be deemed due at the time of the opening of liquidation proceedings.
+The liquidator has the power to terminate, with immediate effect, the contracts concluded by the debtor.

-Any claim that is due to the other party owing to the above may be enforced within the framework of the liquidation procedure by notifying the liquidator within 40 days of the date when the rescission or termination was communicated.
+Any claim that is due to the other party owing to termination may be enforced within the framework of the liquidation procedure by notifying the liquidator within 40 days of the date when the termination was communicated.

 There are no specific regulations with regard to the debtor's breach of contract after the insolvency case is opened.
-The debtor's breach of contract is governed by the general breach of contract provisions of the Civil Code; however, the claims arising from the breach of contract and acknowledged by the debtor or resolved by the competent court may only be enforced in the liquidation proceedings.
+The debtor's breach of contract is governed by the general breach of contract provisions of the Hungarian Civil Code.
+However, the claims arising from the breach of contract and acknowledged by the debtor or adjudicated by the competent court may only be enforced in the liquidation proceedings.